ninarouhani/2023_RouhaniAdolphs/README.md

 03_autobioMem_indivDiff.ipynb: figures and analysis of individual difference measures on autobiographical memory (in R)

+04_autobioMem_topicModeling.ipynb: figures for topic modeling analysis (in R)

-04_collectiveMem.ipynb: figures and analysis of collective memory task (in R)
+05_collectiveMem.ipynb: figures and analysis of collective memory task (in R)